TNPS Conservation Award

-Hailing from southern Illinois, Dennis moved to Tullahoma to take a position at Arnold Engineering and Development Corporation.
+Hailing from southern Illinois, Dennis moved to Tullahoma to take a position at Arnold Engineering Development Complex.
 He enjoyed a distinguished career as an engineer there, culminating with being bestowed the honor of an AEDC Fellow in recognition of his substantial and distinguished technical contributions to the nation’s aerospace ground testing capabilities.

 Dennis soon began to explore his adopted Tennessee landscape and became fascinated with the diversity of plants he encountered.
 Although not a trained botanist, Dennis used his engineering skills to plunge into a scientific study of our native plants.
 In short order, he became an almost encyclopedic store of botany knowledge, whether it was the scientific name for a species, the distinguishing characteristics for identification, or a location where it could be found.

-When the state proposed to establish a rare plant list, Dennis was invited to participate on the Tennessee Rare Plant Scientific Advisory Council as part of the Rare Plant Protection Act of 1985.
-The Council is composed of 12 botanists from across the state which meets at least once every three years to review the list and propose listing new species or delisting those that are determined to have become more secure.
+When the state proposed to establish a rare plant list, Dennis was invited to participate on the Tennessee Rare Plant Scientific Advisory Committee as part of the Rare Plant Protection Act of 1985.
+The Committee is composed of 12 botanists from across the state which meets at least once every three years to review the list and propose listing new species or delisting those that are determined to have become more secure.

 Dennis is probably known to most wildflower enthusiasts in the state as the lead author of the Society’s illustrated field guide, “Wildflowers of Tennessee, the Ohio Valley, and Southern Appalachians.”
 Over a decade in the making, Dennis worked with the other authors on all aspects of the book from the text to the photographs to fundraising.